scikit-image/scikit-image/doc/source/skips/1-governance.rst

   core developers *and* no disagreement or requested changes by a core developer on the issue or pull-request page (lazy consensus).
-In this case, core developers are expected to wait about a week for others to give their opinion if they’re not confident, others would agree.
+In this case, core developers are expected to wait about a week for others to give their opinion if they’re not confident, that others would agree.

 - **Changes to the API principles** require a :ref:`skip` and follow the decision-making process outlined above.
-Except in this case an objection period of one month should be given.
+But, in this case, the objection period should be one-month-long.

 - **Changes to this governance model or our mission, vision, and values** require a :ref:`skip` and follow the decision-making process outlined above,